copasi/copasi-dependencies/readme_linux.md

 .
 This will bring up the UI, and you could get started by looking at `File\Examples` and open one of the included models.
 In both cases `~/copasi` refers to the install prefix that was provided to CMake.

-## Mint Linux 15
+## Mint Linux 19.3
 Mint Linux actually seems to use the same package repositories as Ubuntu, so the same instructions as above can be used to build the COPASI dependencies and COPASI.
+The only exception is that the `libqt5datavisualization5-dev` package was not available, so in this case you will have to disable the use of the data visualization as [mentioned above](#building-the-graphical-user-interface).

-## Debian 7.0
+## Debian 10.0
-In this case Debian 7 was installed from a network image, choosing all standard settings.
-Overall the same instructions as the ones for Ubuntu ought to hold.
-So mainly the prerequisites and the compile commands (for COPASI with GUI) are listed below.

-As for prerequisites, they are precisely the same, except that for whatever reason `make` was not installed, and had to be added to the list.
-So all dependencies were:
+So all dependencies for the command line versions are:

-	apt-get install git cmake g++ libgl1-mesa-dev libglu1-mesa-dev make libqt4-dev libxml2-dev zlib1g-dev
+	apt-get install git cmake g++ libgl1-mesa-dev libglu1-mesa-dev uuid-dev make qtbase5-dev qtbase5-dev-tools libqt5datavisualization5-dev libqt5svg5-dev

 Compiling then completed as before with:

 	git clone https://github.com/copasi/copasi-dependencies
 	cd copasi-dependencies
-	./createLinux.sh
+	mkdir build
+	cd build
+	cmake -DBUILD_UI_DEPS=ON -DCMAKE_INSTALL_PREFIX=../bin ..
+	make
+	cd ../..
+	git clone https://github.com/copasi/COPASI
+	cd COPASI
+	./gitTools/UpdateCopasiVersion
 	cd ..
-	git clone https://github.com/copasi/COPASI
 	mkdir build_copasi
 	cd build_copasi
-	cmake -DCMAKE_INSTALL_PREFIX=~/copasi -DCOPASI_DEPENDENCY_DIR=../copasi-dependencies/bin ../COPASI
+	cmake -DSELECT_QT=Qt5 -DCMAKE_INSTALL_PREFIX=~/copasi -DCOPASI_DEPENDENCY_DIR=../copasi-dependencies/bin ../COPASI
 	make
 	make install